How successful are you?

 I’m about to share another 25 success habits of the Rich that help them become rich in a moment, but first let me give you some background.

-In fact, a byproduct of this is my latest book (which is already on the Amazon best selling list) – Michael Yardney’s Guide to Getting Rich.
+In fact, a byproduct of this is my best selling book – Michael Yardney’s Guide to Getting Rich.

 In it I explain being rich has little to do with the money itself.